vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 What is an imaginary number?
 It is any real number multiplied by $$i$$ where $$i = \sqrt{-1}$$.

-The reason $$i$$ is because with it all polynomials have a root.
+A big reason $$i$$ is useful is because with it, all polynomials have a root.
 They make taking the square root or logarithm of negative numbers possible and more.
 In fact most functions have a natural extension to the complex domain.
 They also provide way of defining the multiplication and division of 2D vectors, alongside the usual addition and subtraction.

 Imaginary is a poor name for them.
 Gauss' lateral number is much better.
 They exist and are as useful as negative numbers!